paweljarosz/defarc/README.md

 	defarc.select_jumper_by_element_id("proper-element_id") -- will select and save inside DefArc module a jumper data for given element_id
 ```

-### .select_jumper(jumper)
+### select_jumper(jumper)
 Selects and saves a table with jumper data inside DefArc module.
 One need to provide a proper jumper element_id or jumper id or jumper Lua table, otherwise it will save nil.

 * **PARAMETER:** `jumper` (string) - an id or element_id of a jumper from Arcweave JSON or Lua table with jumper data (jumper_table)